polyformproject/polyform-licenses/Polyform-Licensor-Noncompete.md

 ## Noncompete

-Any purpose is a permitted purpose, except for providing any product that competes with the software or any product the licensor provides using the software.
+Any purpose is a permitted purpose, except for providing any product that competes with the software or any product the licensor or any of its affiliates provides using the software.

 ## Competition